anant-j/TruPhase/README.md

 6.  go to your browser and type `localhost:5000/<ipaddress>`

-7. You have established the main connection with your BOSE SoundTouch device ~
+7. You have established the main connection with your BOSE SoundTouch device.

+8. Still the project is still under development, we have used https://academo.org/demos/spectrum-analyzer/ for obtaining frequencues.
+In fututre, this would be automated and would work under one script.
+~